Research Methods Graduate Certificate - Qualitative Research

 Required Courses (9 credits)

-- EDRS 895: Qualitative Methods Capstone Project (3 credit hours) (should be taken after completion of all other certificate degree requirements)
+- EDRS 895: Qualitative Methods Capstone Project (3 credits) (should be taken after completion of all other certificate degree requirements)

 Elective Courses (9 credits)